AlexThePolygonal/cpp-stateful-templates/README.md

 #### GCC is complex

-GCC processes templates in a bizarre way.
+GCC uses complex optimization heuristics in addition to the naïve implementation.
 It behaves identically to Clang, except when instantiating parent template classes, it sometimes evaluates all of the "simple-looking" arguments, then processes the rest sequentially.
 I was, unfortunately, unable to find a description of the heuristics that cause this behaviour.

 This leads to different, and very surprising, results of stateful 'functions' on GCC and Clang, and you can see it in the recursive tests.